Responding to COVID-19

 Rapid Antivirals

-In less than a month, IPD researchers designed over two million antiviral proteins targeting the novel coronavirus.
-Over 120,000 of the most promising candidates have been tested in the lab.
-Some neutralize coronavirus with activities rivaling the best-known antibodies.
-We are now working to advance these candidate antivirals into clinical testing.
+Over 120,000 of the most promising candidates were tested in the lab.
+Some neutralize all strains of the novel coronavirus with activities rivaling the best-known antibodies.
+We are working with collaborators to advance these candidate antivirals into clinical testing.

 De novo design of picomolar SARS-CoV-2 miniprotein inhibitors | Science